BranchMetrics/mac-branch-deep-linking/README.md

 In do-not-track mode, you will still be able to create & share links.
 The links will not have identifiable information and will be long format links.
 Event tracking won’t pass data back to the server if a user has expressed to not be tracked.
 You can change this behavior at any time by calling the above function.
 The trackingDisabled state is saved and persisted across app runs.

-## Branch Universal Object (for deep links, content analytics and indexing)
+## Branch Universal Object

+Use a BranchUniversalObject to describe content in your app for deep links, content analytics and indexing.

-As more methods have evolved in iOS, we've found that it was increasingly hard to manage them all.
-We abstracted as many as we could into the concept of a Branch Universal Object.
-This is the object that is associated with the thing you want to share (content or user).
-You can set all the metadata associated with the object and then call action methods on it to get a link or index in Spotlight.
+The properties object describes your content in a standard way so that it can be deep linked, shared, or indexed on spotlight for instance.
+You can set all the properties associated with the object and then call action methods on it to create a link or index the content on Spotlight.

 ### Branch Universal Object best practices